• Skip to primary navigation

 Christmas season is upon us!
-It’s time to get together with family, enjoy one another’s company, and obviously play Christmas games among other holiday activities together!
+It’s time to get together with family, enjoy one another’s company, and obviously play Christmas games, one of my personal favorites being this festive Christmas Scattergories!

 There are so many ways to enjoy time with your family, and playing games is one of them.
 It’s cathartic; you could build fun rivalries, and easily integrate everyone in the family into the competition–no matter the age of participants in the group.